debjitl45/aikar/README.md

 # Aikar

+"Aikar" the name is derived from hindi word "आयकर" which translates to income tax.
-Aikar helps in Tax calculations using Python.
+Aikar is a Python library provides functions helps in Tax calculations using Python.

 ## Features